Best-selling Israeli Writer

 "A story should always be smarter than the person writing it." —Etgar Keret

-Keret's work has appeared in The New Yorker, The New York Times, The Wall Street Journal, and the Paris Review, among many other publications.
+Keret's work has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Guardian, and the Paris Review, among many other publications.
 He is a regular contributor to This American Life.
 In 2016 Keret was awarded The Charles Bronfman Prize, recognizing his work as inspiring Jewish Values and having global impact.
 Keret has also received the Book Publishers Association`s Platinum Prize several times, the Chevalier medallion of France’s Order of Arts and Letters, and has been awarded the Prime Minister`s Prize and the Ministry of Culture`s Cinema Prize.
 More than forty short movies have been based on his stories, one of which won the American MTV Prize (1998).
 Keret’s stories have inspired Polish architect Jakub Szczesny to build the narrowest house in the world (38 inches wide) in Warsaw.